High-Dimensional Feature Selection by Feature-Wise Kernelized Lasso: Abstract

 \section{Abstract}

 The goal of supervised feature selection is to find a subset of input features that are responsible for predicting output values.
 The \emph{least absolute shrinkage and selection operator} (Lasso) allows computationally efficient feature selection based on linear dependency between input features and output values.
 In this paper, we consider a \emph{feature-wise} kernelized Lasso for capturing non-linear input-output dependency.
-We first show that, with particular choices of kernel functions, non-redundant features with strong statistical dependence on output values can be found in terms of kernel-based independence measures.
+We first show that, with particular choices of kernel functions, non-redundant features with strong statistical dependence on output values can be found in terms of kernel-based independence measures such as the Hilbert-Schmidt independence criterion (HSIC).
 We then show that the globally optimal solution can be efficiently computed; this makes the approach scalable to high-dimensional problems.
-The effectiveness of the proposed method is demonstrated through feature selection experiments with thousands of features.
+The effectiveness of the proposed method is demonstrated through feature selection experiments for classification and regression with thousands of features.